 In June 1992, Revlon, Inc. and Products Corporation entered into an asset transfer agreement with Revlon Holdings Inc. (a Delaware corporation which in 2002 converted into a Delaware limited liability company known as Revlon Holdings LLC ("Holdings") and which is an affiliate and an indirect wholly-owned subsidiary of Mafco Holdings) and certain of its wholly-owned subsidiaries (the "Asset Transfer Agreement"), and Revlon, Inc. and Products Corporation entered into a real property asset transfer agreement with Holdings (the "Real Property Transfer Agreement" and, together with the Asset Transfer Agreement, the "Transfer Agreements"), and pursuant to such agreements, on June 24, 1992 Holdings transferred assets to Products Corporation and Products Corporation assumed all of the liabilities of Holdings, other than certain specifically excluded assets and liabilities (the liabilities excluded are referred to as the "Excluded Liabilities").
 Certain consumer products lines sold in demonstrator-assisted distribution channels considered not integral to Revlon, Inc.'s business and which historically had not been profitable (the "Retained Brands") and certain other assets and liabilities were retained by Holdings.
-Holdings agreed to indemnify Revlon, Inc. and Products Corporation agreed to indemnify Holdings against losses arising from the Excluded Liabilities assumed by Products Corporation.
+Holdings agreed to indemnify Revlon, Inc. and Products Corporation against losses arising from the Excluded Liabilities, and Revlon, Inc. and Products Corporation agreed to indemnify Holdings against losses arising from the liabilities assumed by Products Corporation.
 The amount reimbursed by Holdings to Products Corporation for the Excluded Liabilities for 2003 was \$0.3 million.